JanHerca/urantiapedia/output/wikijs/article/FAQ/About_God.md

 **_The Sovereignty of God_**

 > The sovereignty of God is unlimited; it is the fundamental fact of all creation.
 The universe was not inevitable.
 The universe is not an accident, neither is it self-existent.
 The universe is a work of creation and is therefore wholly subject to the will of the Creator.
-The will of God is divine truth, living love; therefore are the perfecting creations of the evolutionary universes characterized by goodness--nearness to divinity; by potential evil--remoteness from divinity.
+The will of God is divine truth, living love; therefore are the perfecting creations of the evolutionary universes characterized by goodness—nearness to divinity; by potential evil—remoteness from divinity.
 [UB 3:6.2](/en/The_Urantia_Book/3#p6_2)

 > There is no limitation of the forces and personalities which the Father may use to uphold his purpose and sustain his creatures.
 [UB 4:1.4](/en/The_Urantia_Book/4#p1_4)